ashismo/ashismo.github.com/_posts/maven/2015-06-03-Multi-Module-Build-Using-Maven.md

 * Create **ParentMavenProject** project and convert into maven project (Right click on the project->Configure->Convert into Maven project) in eclipse
 * **pom.xml** file should be as shown below.
 Please go through the inline comments for better understanding.
 The parent project includes the child projects.
-All dependency jars to be added in this POM and child projects will use required dependency without version.
+All dependencies (jars) to be added in this parent POM and child projects will use the required dependencies without specifying version in the child POM.
 Whenever version needs to be changed, just change in the parent project.
-Child projects will automatically get them during compilation.
+Child projects will automatically inherit them during compilation and packaging.

 <pre class="prettyprint highlight"><code class="language-xml" data-lang="xml">
 &lt;project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"